Our California summer vacation!

 We met Kian's family friends Steve and Lorna (who live Orange County) for lunch, and the popped down to Venice and walked around (hey, I didn't say we didn't ride in a car!
 We just didn't rent one!), then I insisted on riding the giant ferris wheel (totally worth the $8 ticket) and we got some coffee.
 From there, Steve and Lorna had to head home to miss the worst of traffic, but Kian and I grabbed dinner and ate it on the beach during sunset.
 Swoon!

-The next day, we woke up early, and after getting stuck on Metro trying to get to Union Station, we just barely caught our 3-hour long train to San Diego, where we hung out with my Aunt Debbie and Uncle George for the day.
-Debbie is my mom's older sister, and it was so good to see her.
+The next day, we woke up early, and after getting stuck on Metro trying to get to Union Station, we just barely caught our 3-hour long train ride to San Diego, where we hung out with my Aunt Debby and Uncle George for the day.
+Debby is my mom's older sister, and it was so good to see her.
 She showed us around San Diego and then we walked through the Hotel Del Coronado before catching the train back to LA.

 The next morning we were up early again to say goodbye to LA and spend the day on Amtrak's Coast Starlight, which is a super-scenic day-long ride to Oakland, following the Pacific Coast Highway (Rt 1) for several hours, and then switching to a gorgeous view of fields and mountains.

 On day 6, we woke up, and set off for a day of exploration from our friends Kate + Eric's new place in Oakland.
 We found a tasty local sandwich shop for lunch, then walked to the 19th St BART station to head into San Francisco to meet up with Kian's brother Paul.
 On the way, we walked past this stunning old theater.
 Oakland is way under-rated, y'all.